RemiAllio/MitoFinder/README.md

 # Requirements

-This software is suitable for all linux-like systems with gcc installed (Unfortunately, not MAC and Windows).
+This software is suitable for all linux-like systems with gcc installed (Unfortunately, not MAC and Windows < v.10).

 # Table of content